It will happen. Sooner or later you’re going to ask about how to be happy in your homeschooling.

 Fika (fee-ka) is a Swedish (see a theme here?) word that means a coffee break.

 Instead, it’s about slowing down and enjoying the good things in life–where you stop and savor the moment.

 “Functioning as both a verb and a noun, the concept of fika is simple.
 It is the moment that you take a break, often with a cup of coffee, but alternatively with tea, and find a baked good to pair with it.
 You can do it alone, you can do it with friends.
 You can do it at home, in a park or at work.
 But the essential thing is that you do it, that you make time to take a break: that’s what fika is all about.”

 How to Fika

 TheKitchn.com states, “As long as you are brewing a good cup of coffee (or tea as the case may be), eating something good with it, and taking some time to take a break and enjoy the moment, you’re having a fika.”

-Build fika into your homeschooling day be unplugging, gathering around, enjoying a cup of coffee or tea (or hot cocoa . . . or whatever you thing is) and just enjoy being together.
+Build fika into your homeschooling day by unplugging, gathering around, enjoying a cup of coffee or tea (or hot cocoa . . . or whatever your thing is) and just enjoy being together.

 Remember, it doesn’t have to be at home!

 You can fika at a park or cafe, too!